 On April 17, 1981, Pastor Tommy Bates became the Interim Pastor of his home church, Community Pentecostal Church, now Community Family Church.
 Then, on August 3, 1981, he was elected the Senior Pastor.
 Through the preaching of the Word with a powerful anointing, Pastor Bates has witnessed God take Community from its humble beginnings in a chicken house and barn to its present-day facility.
-The congregation has grown from its small beginnings of 80 to over 2,000 members and visitors every week.
+The congregation has grown from its small beginnings of 80 to over 2,000 members and guests every week.
 With internet streaming of two services each week and numerous other special events, CFC’s ministries reach around the world.

 To date, the church is debt-free with 113 acres of prime property in Independence, Kentucky, located about 18 miles south of Cincinnati, Ohio, and 14 miles from the Greater Cincinnati Airport.
 CFC’s current facility includes the sanctuary, the Educational Wing, the Family Life Center, and the Tara Center.
-Plans are underway to build a new 4,000-seat sanctuary and a state-of-the-art children’s facility.
+Plans are underway to build a new sanctuary and a state-of-the-art children’s facility.
 Community also extends its ministries to an off-site campus in the tri-state area.

 Pastor Bates has appeared as a frequent guest on TBN, Daystar, TCT, The Inspirational Network, The Christian Television Network, and many other Christian television and radio outlets.
 He currently hosts his own television program, “Bridging the Gap,” which is viewed around the world.
 He was a special guest for many years on “Up on Melody Mountain” with Betty Jean Robinson.